 No. You must submit only one application per study for Top Designs/Top Screen.

 If students leave school after the VCE exams their school email is often discontinued.
 Email will be the main way of contacting exhibitors/filmmakers during event preparation so we need a personal email that will continue well into the following year.

 If you do not have a personal email address, we recommend you set one up for this purpose.

 Only short-listed students will be contacted by late November (this is why it is important to list student’s contact details rather than school details).
 Students who have not been short-listed will not be invited to bring in their work.
 All short-listed applicants will be notified of the outcome in late December.

 Thousands of applications are received and it takes time to process these and prepare them for the selection panel to view.
 The panel start meeting a few days after the deadline.
-The Season team works to a very strict timeline to ensure that your work is ready for exhibition in Top Screen/Top Designs in early March 2018.
+The Season team works to a very strict timeline to ensure that your work is ready for exhibition in Top Screen/Top Designs in March.

 The six selection panels for Top Designs comprise leading study practitioners including the State Reviewer, a subject association representative and/or a regional representative.
 The Media panel selects films for both Top Designs and Top Screen.

 Once the panel has made a list of selected works, the panel Chair (usually the State Reviewer) meets with the Project Manager, the Top Designs Curator/s and exhibition designer to discuss all works and their presentation, and the final selection is confirmed.
-Folio pages are also marked up at this stage so that they can be photographed for the CD, online resources and education programs.
+Folio pages are also marked up at this stage so that they can be photographed for use in the catalogue, online resources and education programs.